jkerai1/SoftwareCertificates/README.md

 | summarize by FileName, RemoteUrl,DeviceName, Signer, InitiatingProcessAccountName, InitiatingProcessFileName, SHA1
 ```

-# How to Upload the Bulk IOC CSV to MDE
+# How to Upload the Bulk IOC CSV to MDE (Bulk-IOC-CSVs Folder)

 As of 13/03/2023, certificates cannot be uploaded in bulk, however for domains, urls and hashes: